Region 5 Trail Trials Chair

 The success of Trail Trials throughout the state is completely dependent on volunteers, so all our Regional Awards participants complete volunteer requirements including helping at fundraisers and at Trail Trials.
 We actually have a great deal of fun volunteering and many members chose to do more than the minimum.

-To qualify for the annual State Championship Event (SCE), the rider must be registered in a Region Trail Trial Program, be a member of CSHA, and the qualifying team must complete (3) sanctioned Trail Trials.
-To learn more about CSHA Trail Trials including the Calendar schedule of events, the current year Rulebook, and access to Trail Trial state officers and region chair contacts, forms, and other Trail Trial information please visit www.trailtrials.com.
+To learn more about CSHA Trail Trials including the Calendar schedule of events, the current year Rulebook, and access to Region Chair contacts and Trail Trial state officers or find forms and other Trail Trial information please visit www.trailtrials.com.